The other day the debate was around the same question:

 ‘I know all this.
 The problem is that these things cannot be applied to life.’

 I get hit hard every time these things come up.
 It makes me wonder if all philosophical and literary pursuits are indeed vague and unimportant.
-I wonder if they are mere luxuries of impractical people: Fanciful playthings for people who cannot get along with reality.
+I wonder if they are mere luxuries of impractical and privileged people: Fanciful playthings for people who cannot get along with reality.

-But I had to answer that friend.
-I had to answer him because most of the time, I see the importance.
+But I had to answer my friend.
+I had to answer him because for most of the time, I see the importance.
 On top of that, I had to answer him to prove to myself that I was capable of interpreting almost any thought in words.
 But more importantly, the solution was lurking not too deep inside my consciousness.
 I had to bring it out.